 The region still suffers from high levels of economic inequality, fragile democracies, and unacceptable levels of violence, all of which undermine the development of a skilled workforce.

 Most programs to improve English proficiency in Latin America focus on funding teacher training or student exchange to North America.
-This emphasis on training is well placed given the insufficient number of teachers in the region who are proficient in English.
+This emphasis on training is well placed, given the insufficient number of teachers in the region who are proficient in English.

 Additional innovative initiatives are underway, including one program that uses technology to deliver high-quality English lessons taught remotely by teachers in other countries.
 This initiative offers a more scalable alternative to costly foreign teacher exchange programs.